42milez/ProtocolStack/README.md

 This repository is for learning network programming in Go.

 ## Instructions
-### 1. Prepare dev server
+### 1. Prepare virtual machine
 ProtocolStack needs TAP device for its capability.
-For the reason, this project uses a virtual machine (Linux) as dev server to debug the application.
+For the reason, this project uses a virtual machine (Linux) to debug the application.
 Software required is as follows:

 - [Mutagen](https://github.com/mutagen-io/mutagen)
 - [Vagrant](https://www.vagrantup.com/)